oktadev/okta-blog/_source/_posts/2022-02-23-angular-async-config.md

 ## Define configuration in code

-Defining the configuration directly in the code when your configuration is static is the most straightforward way to configure libraries.
-You'd define the configuration data in the `AppModule` or a feature module in this method.
+When your configuration is static the most straightforward way to configure libraries is to define the configuration directly in the code.
+In this method, you'd define the configuration data in the `AppModule` or in a feature module in this method.
 Examples of this method might look something like defining the configuration for routes and passing it into the `RouterModule`:

 ```ts
 const routes: Routes = [